Oxford e-Research Centre, Department of Engineering Science at Oxford

 Enabling innovation: from data science research to application

-We are a multidisciplinary data science research and education institute, part of the Department of Engineering Science at the University of Oxford.
+We are a multidisciplinary data science research and education institute, part of the University of Oxford's Department of Engineering Science.
 We research and implement innovative digital methodologies, information and computational solutions for academic research and industrial applications.
-Founded in 2006, the Centre provides a world-leading environment for over 50 staff, including six academics, students, data scientists postdocs, as well as professional research software and knowledge engineers, who work together on interdisciplinary projects for the benefit of other research and society.
+The Centre provides a world-leading environment for over 50 staff, including academics, students, data scientists postdocs, as well as professional research software and knowledge engineers, who work together on interdisciplinary projects for the benefit of research and society.

 Our impact-driven data science projects, products and infrastructure